 Then, have a panel of judges pick the top baked goods or have attendees vote for their favorite ones.
 To invoke a competitive spirit, offer prizes or a trophy for the top competitors.

 When planning your event, pick an engaging theme and choose an appropriate time of year.
-For instance, most nonprofits host their galas during the holiday season, because they can reflect on the past year’s achievements.
+For instance, most nonprofits host their galas during the holiday season because they can reflect on the past year’s achievements.
 Plus, donors are more likely to be filled with the generous holiday spirit.
-Next time you’re in the market for fresh fundraising events for nonprofits, consider classic, recurring ones like this.
+The next time you’re in the market for fresh fundraising events for nonprofits, consider festive and recurring ones like this.

 An obstacle course is an engaging fundraising event idea for the whole family.
-You should design your course based on your audience.
+You should design your course based on your audience’s abilities and skill levels.
 Consider including a rope climb, monkey bars, and even a mud pit.
 Get creative!